ajayvohra2005/gpt2-fsdp/README.md

 The primary objective of this project is to demonstrate how to develop LLMs that can run and scale on PyTorch/CUDA, and PyTorch/XLA, without modifications to the model.
 The secondary objectives of this project are as follows:

 1. Provide an easy to understand LLM model for learning GPT2 model architecture details
-2. Demonstrate use of FSDP and activation checkpointing to scale LLM training by wrapping approproate transformer layer class
+2. Demonstrate use of FSDP and activation checkpointing to scale LLM training by wrapping appropriate transformer layer class
-3. Provide an easy to understand FSDP training loop that uses Tensorboard for training metrics
+3. Provide an easy to understand FSDP training loop that uses TensorBoard for training metrics
 4. Demonstrate how to debug LLM code in Visual Studio Code for CUDA/XLA using Docker extensions

 To keep things simple, we started with [karpathy/nanoGPT](https://github.com/karpathy/nanoGPT) repository, and simplified and adapted the model and the training loop to achieve the objectives outlined above.